Searching for Privacy Risks in LLM Agents via Simulation: Consistency of Search Outcomes

 \section{Consistency of Search Outcomes}

 Table~\ref{tab:search results from different runs} presents attack and defense strategies from two independent search runs starting from $(A_1, D_1)$.
 Although the discovered attacks differ in scenario-specific details, such as impersonation targets and urgency contexts, both runs converge on the same core tactic: exploiting a consent verification mechanism through impersonation.
 Likewise, both universal defenses adopt strict state-machine protocols with enhanced identity verification, despite minor differences in implementation.
-This consistency indicates that our search algorithm can reliably identify both vulnerabilities and effective defenses.